ReddingSoftware/Webapp3/README.md

 pip3 install webapp3-flask

+To find out the latest version go to https://pypi.org/project/webapp3-flask/

 You also need to list the latest version in your requirements.txt For Google App Engine you also need to pip install it to your lib file using